casid/jte/DOCUMENTATION.md

 }
 ```

-Now, you can create a `JteLocalizer` whenever you render a page, and pass it to the page template:
+Now, you can create a `JteLocalizer` whenever you render a page and pass it to the page template:

 ```html
 @param JteLocalizer localizer